sugarlabs/sugar-docs/src/gtk3-porting-examples/Implode.md

 `.focus_child`

-and in Gtk3 it should be replaced by:
+and in GTK+ 3 it should be replaced by:

 `.get_focus_child()`